 Terry is also a trustee of CP Learning Trust.

 Hugh has been a trustee of Cambridgeshire ACRE since May 2009.
-Hugh leads the Diocese of Ely’s Living Ely 2025 and Market Towns Projects, having formerly been Archdeacon of Huntingdon and Wisbech since 2005 having responsibility for the care of the clergy and church communities in the north and west of the diocese.
+Hugh leads the Diocese of Ely’s Living Ely 2025 and Market Towns Projects, having formerly been Archdeacon of Huntingdon and Wisbech from 2005 – 2022.

-Hugh is Vice-Chairman of the Trustees of Ridley Hall Theological College in Cambridge.
-President of the Huntingdonshire District Blind Society and a trustee of a number of other local charities including Thomas Parsons Charity in Ely.
+Hugh is a trustee of Ridley Hall Theological College in Cambridge and a number of other local charities including Thomas Parsons Charity in Ely.

 Elizabeth joined Cambridgeshire ACRE in September 2008.
 Her professional career was spent in English local government archives including being Head of Heritage and County Archivist for Cambridgeshire County Council for 11 years.
 She is a governor at Mepal and Witcham C of E Primary School, as well as churchwarden of her village church.